GeorgeG518/MTSU-CSCI-4600-Summer-2022/Module2/README.md

 Started multiprocessing notebook and updated build system.
 Researching the best way to rejoin threads.
 Should not be too bad past this point [famous last words]

+6/16/2022-6/20/2022
+I have been having trouble getting the speed increases I want from my multiprocessing.
+I want to get it done so I can move to the math movement, but I do have some extra time considering I don't have to spend a week writing the paper, and I can take some time away from the Julia module at the end of the summer.
+I think getting multiprocessing right is much more important than learning another coding language.
+It is very close and will run, but it doesn't actually speed anything up.
+Can't really tell why though.
+The logic is nearly the same as the C code considering it's python, and it is indeed spawning processes.
+I am going to attempt to run it in as a regular python file tomorrow and maybe see if it's a jupyter notebook issue.
+Here's to hoping.
+Otherwise, I am not sure.
+I could try switching to threads if that doesn't work, but I think they suffer from the GIL

 ------------------------------------------------------------------------------------------------------------------

 # File List